 Once a month local doctors, nurses, behavioral health, police and City staff go into our local River Bottoms to offer care to vulnerable individuals.

 Buddy Nation was formed to help homeless people in Ventura, CA keep their pets.
 These pets are often the only ones who love their people and give them affection, protection and companionship.
-Our goal is to find permanent housing for people and their pets so that we can start to break the cycle of homelessness because of having a companion animal.
-We welcome donations, volunteers, questions.
+Their goal is to find permanent housing for people and their pets so they can start to break the cycle of homelessness because of having a companion animal.
+Donations, volunteers, questions are welcome.
 Please call Cappi Patterson, President, Buddy Nation - 805-766-5920 or email firstname.lastname@example.org

-Operates a food pantry and houses Family to Family, Ventura's food kitchen at 303 N. Ventura Avenue, which offers free meals Monday, Wednesday, and Friday from 11:30am-12:30pm and Saturday and Sunday from 8am-9am.
-Sack lunches are provided Tuesdays and Thursdays.
+Operates a food pantry and houses Family to Family, Ventura’s food kitchen at 303 N. Ventura Avenue, which offers free meals Monday, Wednesday, and Friday from 11:30am-12:30pm and Saturday and Sunday from 8am-9am.
+Sack lunches are provided Tuesdays and Thursdays from 1-2:30pm.